Supporting families to build positive family relationships

-Protecting children from abuse and neglect is a crucial part of Save the Children’s work, both in Australia and overseas.
+Protecting children from abuse and neglect is a crucial part of 54 reasons’ work in Australia.
 But we know in order to conquer this issue, we must address the root causes and develop culturally appropriate solutions that meet the needs of the whole family.
 That’s why we run an Intensive Family Support Service to help parents with complex problems meet the emotional, developmental and physical needs of their children.

 Why providing family support is important

-By addressing these issues and helping parents and guardians to develop healthier coping strategies for their children, we can help ensure children aren’t exposed to abuse or neglect, and families can work towards becoming healthy, happy, safe and strong.
+By addressing these issues and helping parents and guardians to develop positive coping strategies and parenting skills, we can help reduce the risk of childhood neglect or abuse.

-Our approach is culturally sensitive, intensive and tailored to the individual needs of a family.
+Our approach uses an outreach-based method that is culturally sensitive, to work alongside families to build their capacity and enhance family relationships, respond to challenges and ensure children and young people are safe and cared for.
 Support can be provided for up to 12 months – although extended when needed – so families have the time to make long-term positive change.